Andrew II of Hungary: Family

 Andrew's first wife, Gertrude of Merania, was born around 1185, according to historian Gyula Kristó.
 Their first child, Mary, was born in 1203 or 1204.
 She became the wife of Ivan Asen II of Bulgaria.
 Andrew's eldest son, Béla, was born in 1206.
 He later succeeded his father as king.
-Béla's younger sister, Elisabeth, was born in 1207.
+Andrew's daughter Elisabeth was born in 1207.
 She married Louis IV, Landgrave of Thuringia.
-She died in 1231 and was canonized during Andrew's life.
+She died in 1231 and was canonized during her father's life.
 Andrew's second son, Coloman, was born in 1208.
 His third son, Andrew, was born around 1210.
-Coloman and Andrew each ruled the Principality of Halych for a short period.
+Princes Coloman and Andrew each ruled the Principality of Halych for a short period.

 Two years after his first wife was murdered, Andrew married Yolanda de Courtenay, who was born around 1198.
 Their only child, Yolanda, was born around 1219 and married James I of Aragon.
-Andrew's third wife, Beatrice D'Este, was about twenty-three when they married in 1234.
+Andrew's third wife, Beatrice d'Este, was about twenty-three when they married in 1234.
 She gave birth to a son, Stephen, after Andrew's death.
 However, Andrew's two older sons, Béla and Coloman, accused her of adultery and considered her child to be a bastard.
 Her grandson, Andrew, became the last monarch of the House of Árpád.